gabrielodom/mvMonitoring/CRAN-comments.md

 Request from Uwe Ligges (2017-10-18 3:54PM Eastern):
 After preliminary checks, we changed the version number to 0.1.0 (something less ridiculous) and included linked papers and authorship information for the package.

+Request from Uwe Ligges (2017-10-18 4:21PM Eastern):
+We changed the hyperlink in the description to the DOI (digital object identifier) link.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.